formkiq/docs.formkiq.com/docs/tutorials/FileSync CLI/document-migration.md

 # Data Migration

-This tutorial show you how to use the "--sync-dynamodb" option in the [FileSync CLI](/docs/add-on-modules/modules/filesync-cli) and the "sync" option in the [AWS CLI](https://aws.amazon.com/cli/) to sync documents from one FormKiQ installation to another.
+This tutorial show you how to use the "--restore-dynamodb" option in the [FileSync CLI](/docs/add-on-modules/modules/filesync-cli) and the "sync" option in the [AWS CLI](https://aws.amazon.com/cli/) to sync documents from one FormKiQ installation to another.

 ## What you’ll need